BeyondMafia/BeyondMafia-Integration/docs/role-icons.md

 ### Step 4: Syncing your repository

-Sometimes, you might have made some previous changes.
 This step is important to prevent git conflicts.

 1. Open the terminal. `Navigation` > `View` > `Terminal`, or <kbd>Ctrl</kbd> + <kbd>`</kbd>.